nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 2 (current choice):** Person has Pin object to indicate if the person is pinned or not
     * Pros: More flexible to expand, other methods can be added to Pin if needed.
     * Cons: Will use more memory.

+### \[Work in progress\] Help feature

+#### Implementation

+The help command is facilitated by `HelpCommand` which interfaces with `Command`, and `HelpCommandParser`.

+Given below is an example usage scenario and how the Help mechanism behaves at each step.

+Step 1.
+The user launches the application for the first time.

+Step 2.
+The user executes `help` to seek help on CONNECTION's usage.

+Step 3.
+CONNECTIONS displays a list of available commands.

+Step 4.
+The user decides to view the usage of `add` to learn to add a contact, and executes `help add`.

+Step 5.
+CONNECTIONS will display a detailed help message on the usage of `add` command.

 --------------------------------------------------------------------------------------------------------------------